 Morality Is Evolving

 What clearly separates magic and superstition from more enlightened forms of spirituality is an evolving sense of morality.
-We see this evolution in the religion in ancient Egypt, from which emerged an advanced concept of morality, one defined as the divine force of ma’at, embracing truth, justice, order, and righteousness.
-This transformation indicated a broader recognition among members of society that they must cooperate if they are going to coexist peacefully.
+Historians and anthropologists have reconstructed the evolution of religion in ancient Egypt, from which emerged an advanced concept of morality, one defined as the divine force of ma’at, embracing truth, justice, order, and righteousness.
+This transformation in attitude indicated that the people of Egypt had finally realized they must cooperate if they are going to coexist peacefully.
 (For more on changes in religion, see Nonpersonal Spirituality.)

 The Egyptians, instead of placing all emphasis on the auspicious control of unseen forces and magic, moved on to a deeper appreciation of moral values.
 Earlier religious practices were not overly concerned if individual actions were right or wrong, the main objective was to achieve a particular outcome, regardless of the means.